taymoorjaved/Calculator/README.md

 # Calculator

-This is a `Calculator` made entirely in JavaScript, HTML, CSS.
+This is a `Calculator` made entirely in JavaScript, HTML, CSS!!!